Income Variance Simulator

 How should I use this information?

 Use the "bad month" figure for budgeting and the "good month" figure for savings goals.
-Don't count on average income for fixed expenses.
+Do not count on average income for fixed expenses.
 Build a buffer equal to 2-3 bad months before relying on side hustle income.

 Variance simulations are based on typical patterns for each side hustle type.
 Your actual variance may differ based on your market, effort level, and other factors.
 Track your real income over time for the most accurate planning.